slammingprogramming/break-this-game/README.md

 - **Meta Challenges Across Updates**: If you play sequential updates, you’ll find evolving challenges that make previously impossible tasks solvable.
 - **Open-Source and Moddable**: This game is designed to be open and accessible.
 Fork it, modify it, and share your changes with the community!

+## 🛠️ Dependencies

+**Break This Game** requires several libraries and tools for development.
+Below is a list of the necessary dependencies and installation instructions for various platforms:

+1. **SFML** - A multimedia library for graphics and input.
+   - Install via the package manager or download from the [SFML website](https://www.sfml-dev.org/download.php).

+2. **OpenAL** - A cross-platform audio API for sound.
+   - Available through package managers or download from [OpenAL Soft](https://openal-soft.org/).

+3. **CMake** - A build system generator.
+   - Install via your package manager or download from the [CMake website](https://cmake.org/download/).

+4. **GLM** - OpenGL Mathematics library for linear algebra.
+   - Available through package managers or download from the [GLM GitHub](https://github.com/g-truc/glm).

+5. **OpenGL** - Graphics rendering API.
+   - Included with most graphics drivers; ensure they are updated.

+6. **Lua** - A lightweight scripting language for game scripting.
+   - Install via the package manager or download from the [Lua website](https://www.lua.org/download.html).

+7. **ENet** - Networking library for multiplayer capabilities.
+   - Available through package managers or download from the [ENet GitHub](https://github.com/ADecayingSoul/enet).

+Refer to the [INSTALL.md](docs/INSTALL.md) for detailed instructions on installing these dependencies on your platform.

 ## 🚀 Getting Started

 To dive into **Break This Game**, follow these steps: